wise-monk123/CMPE256large_scale_analytics/README.md

 -Upload ks-projects-201612.csv to Databrick's Data tab and create a table.
 -Go to the workstation tab.
 Upload .ipynb file downloaded from Gitub.
 A new workstation is created now.
--change the csv file path in this workstation to: /dbfs/FileStore/tables/ks_projects_201612-284ce.csv -Click "Run All" from the top tool bar.
+-change the csv file path in this workstation to: /dbfs/FileStore/tables/ks_projects_201612-284ce.csv -Create a new cluster in the Clusters tab
+-Attach the cluster to the workstation.
+-Click "Run All" from the top tool bar.
 -P.S.
 Databricks doesn't support many pyplot graphs.
 Need to add display() to the codes if you want the graphs to display as in Jupyter notebook.